Protein for Optimal Performance

 Quality overcomes quantity

 Even though it is vital to focus on foods rich in protein when the goal is to build more muscle mass, but that does not necessarily mean that quantity is the key to attaining that goal.
 A toned body is not achieved by merely eating large portions of protein-rich foods.
 Before determining protein ratio requirements, you have to assess your diet.
 Proteins are all about helping the body build and maintain lean muscle mass.
-For optimal performance, it is very important that you include healthy fats and carbs into your diet.
+For optimal performance, you must include healthy fats and carbs into your diet.

 Exercise and protein intake

 The only way to build muscle is to combine proper exercise with a nutrient-rich diet.
 Foods like eggs, meat, and dairy should be consumed after 2 hours of completing a workout routine.
 This boosts the chances of growing muscle while repairing damaged tissue.
 Unlike endurance athletes, power athletes demand an increased amount of proteins.
 As their workout routine becomes more intense, the efficiency of their body to use protein increases.

 Unlike those that have a sedentary lifestyle, athletes need more proteins.
 The amount depends on several key factors: current body weight, the type of activity performed, intensity level, overall energy intake, weight gain or weight loss, training status, and age.
 In general, power athletes should consume 1.7 g of protein per kg of body weight; endurance athletes should stick to 1.4 g of protein per kg.
 When you begin a type of training that emphasizes endurance, you should know that in the first two weeks, your protein requirements may increase due to a negative nitrogen balance.
 This happens because your muscles need protein to be able to sustain new muscle growth.

 The body needs about two weeks to adapt, and then you may be required to decrease consuming a lot of foods rich in proteins.
 To keep muscle protein protected, it might be a good idea to increase protein intake if you decide to begin a new training program.

 Types of protein